 It’s easy to tell when your hardwood floors need some attention.
 But deciding what to do next isn’t as simple.
-Here’s a quick guide to help you decide between a quick refinish and a total replacement.
+Here’s a quick guide to help you decide between a quick refinish or repair of the wood floor versus a total replacement.

 Define the problem.

 Before you jump into a project, diagnose your flooring’s problems.
 Pinpointing your issues will help you find the perfect solution, while keeping you from going over budget or making expensive mistakes.

 Address splotches, scratches or stains with a refinish.
 Refinishes are cheaper than a replacement and will give your floor a brand new look.
 Updating your flooring with a new finish is extensive, dirty and invasive work.
 Be sure to set aside plenty of time to complete the job.
 Before you start your project, it’s important to remove all of your furniture from the work area.
 Also, after your floors are finished, allow your home a few days to air out — especially if you have pets or children.

 Recommended for: Scratches, stains, burns, chips, dull finishes